-The following section provides guidance on how to get the best deal and avoid problems when booking a flight:
+The following section provides guidance on how to get the best deal and avoid problems when booking a flight.

-- 1. Shop around to get the best deal available; - 2.
-The earlier you book your flight the cheaper it is likely to be; - Add up all additional charges such as baggage charges and payment method fees when comparing the cost of travel between airlines.
-Compare some of these additional charges on our website www.consumercouncil.org.uk.
+- Shop around to get the best deal available. - If you think you may need to change your travel arrangements, consider "flexi-fare" options. - The earlier you book your flight the cheaper it is likely to be. - Add up all additional charges such as luggage charges when comparing the cost of travel between airlines. - It is often cheaper to book your luggage allowance online before you travel rather than paying for it at the airport. - Double check your details before confirming your booking.

-Booking your flight continued...

-- It is often cheaper to book your luggage allowance online before you travel rather than paying for it at the airport; - 5.
-Double check your details before confirming your booking.
 Airlines often charge administration fees to make changes after a booking has been confirmed.
-Be aware, some airlines may also charge you extra if the price of the flight has gone up since the time of booking; and - Always read the terms and conditions before confirming the booking.
+Be aware, some airlines may also charge you extra if the price of the flight has gone up since the time of booking. - Always read the terms and conditions before confirming the booking.